 St. John Parish falls within the State of Louisiana's Consolidated Plan for housing.

 As a result of the problems that led to being labeled as 'Troubled', a new director was appointed in 2012.
 While many issues remain the SJBHA has regained it's footing and become better organized and operated.

 SJBHA manages four public housing developments throughout the Parish with a total of 296 units.
 These units have experienced significant deterioration, which was exacerbated by the impacts of Isaac.
-Table 6.3 identifies the number of pre and post-
+Table? identifies the number of pre and post-Isaac damaged units.
+Clearly these developments are in need of significant makeovers given that over 70% of all units have damage and have now become - in many instances - severely distressed.
+Parish housing policy needs to address the need to rehabilitate these units as well as allow for flexibility in planning for these sites.

-8 Information Provided by FEMA National Disaster Recovery Framework report for St. John Parish.
+5 Information Provided by FEMA National Disaster Recovery Framework report for St. John Parish.